ThomasTobe/Analysing-the-World-Happiness-Dataset-using-Python/README.md

 This repository serves as a valuable resource for those interested in understanding the world happiness trends, exploring data analysis techniques, and gaining insights into the complex interplay between various factors and happiness scores.

+## Dataset
+The dataset was sourced from kaggle

 Keywords: Data Analysis, World Happiness Dataset, Python, EDA, Kaggle, Pandas, NumPy, Seaborn, Matplotlib, Correlation, Visualization, Data Science